 There are two high school consortia: the Downcounty and the Northeast.
 The Northeast Consortium includes James Hubert Blake, Paint Branch, and Springbrook high schools.
 The main criterion for selecting candidates is a good GPA-3.0 and above.
 The criteria for sainthood include evidence of miracles.
 MCPS curriculum includes language arts, mathematics, science, social studies, and the arts.
 There are different curricula for elementary, middle, and high school levels.
 Test data show that scores have risen.
 A datum is a reference for measurement.
-The media are keeping the public's interest alive.
-(However, it is acceptable to say the media is.)
-Instagram is a growing medium.
+Definition: